axelerant/Reading-The-Pragmatic-Programmer/Chapter-3.md

 ### Where to start

-- Make sure that you are working on code that built cleanly - without arnings.
+- Make sure that you are working on code that built cleanly - without warnings.
 We need to concentrate on the harder problems at hand.
 - When trying to solve any problem, you need to gather all the relevant data.
 - You first need to be accurate in your observations.
 - Accuracy in bug reports is further diminished when they come through a third party - You may actually need to watch the user who reported the bug in action to get a sufficient level of detail.